tkhongsap/rmf-market-pulse-mcp-automate/replit.md

 ChatGPT prompts lead to MCP tool selection, triggering a JSON-RPC request to the `/mcp` endpoint.
 After Zod validation and data retrieval via `RMFDataService` (leveraging in-memory cache), a JSON response containing a text summary and structured data is returned, which is then rendered by HTML widgets for interactive visualization.

 **Performance Optimizations:**
--   **Data Loading**: Eager loading of CSV on startup, lazy loading of JSON NAV history, and in-memory caching for high hit rates.
+-   **Data Loading**: Eager loading from PostgreSQL on startup (~5s for 442 funds), lazy loading of NAV history from database, and in-memory caching for high hit rates.
+-   **Database**: Connection pooling (max 20 connections, 10s timeout), optimized queries with indexes.
 -   **Widget Optimization**: Minimal bundle size, native SVG charts, CSS variables for theming, and shared utilities.

 ## External Dependencies